Time sync for Linux VMs in Azure

 Tools and resources

 There are some basic commands for checking your time synchronization configuration.
-Documentation for Linux distribution will have more details on the best way to configure time synchronization for that distribution.
+Documentation for Linux distribution has more details on the best way to configure time synchronization for that distribution.

 Integration services